 The only way you can actually know how the North Barrington real estate market is doing is to be informed.
 On this page, we will provide you with the information you need to understand how the North Barrington, IL real estate market is doing.
 Whether you are a homewoner in North Barrington or a buyer searching homes for sale in North Barrington, IL, the following information is provided to give you an overview of the North Barrington real estate market.
 The following statistics include only single family homes in North Barrington.
 The statistics do not include condos, townhomes, or multi-unit properties.
 For exact figures on what your home can sell for or for questions about purchasing real estate in North Barrington contact Bowers Realty Group at (630) 712-1921 today.

-The above statistics were compiled based on all detached single family homes listed for sale in North Barrington, Illinois between August 2020 and July 2021.
+The above statistics were compiled based on all detached single family homes listed for sale in North Barrington, Illinois between September 2022 and August 2023.

 Are there fewer Short Sales and Foreclosures in North Barrington?

-During July 2021 the real estate market in North Barrington consisted of 98.5% Traditional homes sales.
-That is an increase over June 2021 of 1.5% and an increase over July 2020 of 5%.
+During August 2023 the real estate market in North Barrington consisted of 97.3% Traditional homes sales.
+That is an increase over July 2023 of 0.5% and a decrease over August 2022 of 2.7%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in North Barrington, IL going up or down and by how much?

-On average, sold home prices in North Barrington, IL have appreciated (risen) 24.01% when comparing July 2021 to July 2020 (year over year).
-On average, sold home prices in North Barrington, IL have appreciated (risen) 18.65% when comparing July 2021 to June 2021 (month over month).
+On average, sold home prices in North Barrington, IL have depreciated (fallen) -9.85% when comparing August 2023 to August 2022 (year over year).
+On average, sold home prices in North Barrington, IL have depreciated (fallen) -20.53% when comparing August 2023 to July 2023 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.